What is an online marketplace?

 Health: health and safety are a fundamental dimension to quality of

 life.
 This means promoting a way of living free from toxins, harmful

 chemicals, and hazardous substances that can cause health problems,

 either from contamination in our food or by acute toxicity in the

 everyday products we use.
 From this we look to prevent contamination in

-our vendor supply chains, production processes and products, and promote
+our Brand supply chains, production processes and products, and promote

 only clean, natural, healthy living.